InfraLore/make_for_devops/chapters/02-executable_readme.md

 ## The Anatomy of a Discoverable Makefile

-A well-designed Executable README Makefile follows a predictable structure that makes it easy for newcomers to understand and use (see next page):
+A well-designed Executable README Makefile follows a predictable structure that supports discovery and use (see next page):

 ```makefile
 #################### MyApp Development Workflow ###########################